-Comprehensive Income-ASC 220 (formerly referred to as FASB Statement No. 130, Reporting Comprehensive Income) establishes standards for the reporting and displaying of comprehensive income and its components.
+Comprehensive Income-Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 220 (formerly referred to as SFAS No. 130, Reporting Comprehensive Income) establishes standards for the reporting and displaying of comprehensive income and its components.
 Comprehensive income includes certain changes in equity from non-owner sources that are excluded from net income.
-Specifically, cumulative foreign currency translation adjustments and unrealized gains and losses are included in comprehensive income.
-Comprehensive income has been reflected in the condensed consolidated statements of stockholders' equity and comprehensive income.
+Specifically, cumulative foreign currency translation adjustments and unrealized gains and losses on available-for-sale investments are included in comprehensive income in stockholders' equity.

 Foreign Currency Translation-Assets and liabilities of foreign subsidiaries are translated into U.S. dollars using the exchange rates in effect at the balance sheet dates and revenue and expenses are translated using average exchange rates during the period.
-The resulting foreign translation adjustments are recorded in accumulated other comprehensive income (loss).
-Foreign currency transaction gains and (losses) of \$(0.3) million and \$0.5 million, are included in other income (expense), net for the quarter ended March 31, 2010 and March 29, 2009, respectively.
+The resulting foreign translation adjustments are recorded in accumulated other comprehensive income.
+Foreign currency transaction losses of \$0.1 million and \$0.3 million, are included in other income (expense), net for the three months ended March 31, 2011 and March 31, 2010, respectively.

 Cash, Cash Equivalents and Investments-We consider all highly liquid investments, purchased with original maturities of three months or less, to be cash equivalents.
-Cash and cash equivalents consist of cash on-hand, balances with banks, and highly liquid investments in money market funds, commercial paper, government securities, certificates of deposit, and corporate debt securities.
+Cash and cash equivalents consist of cash on-hand, balances with banks, and highly liquid investments in money market funds, commercial paper, government securities, certificates of deposit, municipal bonds and corporate debt securities.

 We classify our investments as available-for-sale at the time of purchase since it is our intent that these investments are available for current operations, and include these investments on our balance sheet as either short-term or long-term investments depending on their maturity at the time of purchase.
-Investments with original maturities greater than three months that mature less than one year from the condensed consolidated balance sheet date are classified as short-term investments.
-Investments with maturities greater than one year from the condensed consolidated balance sheet date are classified as long-term investments.
+Investments with original maturities greater than three months that mature less than one year from the consolidated balance sheet date are classified as short-term investments.
+Investments with maturities greater than one year from the consolidated balance sheet date are classified as long-term investments.